-We understand that there is a lot of work in getting your activism activities off the ground.
+We understand that there is a lot of work in getting your commercial tobacco policy activities off the ground.
 It doesn't matter whether you are holding a large or small event, this guide can help you.
 Just follow these simple steps and you'll be ready to accomplish anything!